A visit to a historic Georgia beach resort on Saint Simons Island is about nature, tradition and a little bit of Southern food

 history, nature and island culture: inexorably tied together

-In the early 18th century British South Carolina and Spanish Florida were deeply mired in a long standing imperial conflict.
-The puzzle of oddly shaped and sized barrier islands were referred to as the “debatable land.”
+In the early 18th century British South Carolina and Spanish Florida were deeply mired in a longstanding imperial conflict.
+The puzzle of oddly shaped and sized barrier islands was referred to as the “debatable land.”
 At its center was Fort Frederica located on Saint Simons.

 old world elegance keeps up with the times

-Having undergone several major expansions, renovations and restorations, the King and Prince seems to owe its longevity to its ability to hold close its respect for the past without becoming overly beholden to it.
+Having undergone several major expansions, renovations, and restorations, the King and Prince seem to owe its longevity to its ability to hold close its respect for the past without becoming overly beholden to it.

 And last but not least for those looking for a place to visit this summer, a new pool deck!

 Lodging recommendation: The King and Prince Resort feature a variety of rooms and even several adjacent beach cottages for those seeking a resort experience combined with the privacy of a rental house.

 All photos except for photo of King and Prince pool, Margo Millure ©, pool pic courtesy of the resort.